travisCarson/faunadex/README.md

 # Faunadex

 Track and share your animal encounters, see what animals your friends are encountering, learn about wonderful wildlife, and talk with other animal enthusiasts!
+It utilizes the ARKive API to retrieve information and pictures about animals!

 ## Getting Started